 In addition to the information laid out above, there are a handful of important SAP Fiori terms you should also be familiar with.
 Here are they are in list form:

-SAP Cloud Platform – A platform that provides tools to create secure cloud-based applications.
+SAP Business Technology Platform – A platform that provides tools to create secure cloud-based applications.
 Formerly known as SAP Cloud Platform.

 SAP Enterprise Portal – A framework page that enables the use of SAP Fiori launchpad.

 SAP Web IDE - The environment used to create and extend transactional, fact sheet, and analytical apps.

 Want to learn more about SAP Fiori?
 Additional information can be found in the blogs, books, and videos listed below and in this SAP Fiori learning journey.